 Are you ready to open a new Roth IRA?
 Complete our easy online new account application in a matter of minutes!

-The five year Roth rule refers to a five-year period that restricts tax-free distributions on the earnings/gains in a Roth IRA and distributions of converted funds in a Roth IRA.
-If a Roth IRA achieves gains in addition to the contribution amount(s), distributions of those gains before the five-year waiting period AND before the account holder turns 59.5 years of age will be taxable and potentially subject to additional penalties.
-Similarly, funds that are converted from a “pre-tax” retirement plan to a Roth IRA must wait five years to be distributed tax-free.
-The five-year period begins when an IRA holder opens a Roth IRA and begins making contributions OR when a new Roth conversion is performed.
+The five-year Roth rule refers to a five-year period that restricts tax-free distributions on the earnings in a Roth IRA and distributions of converted funds in a Roth IRA.
+If a Roth IRA achieves gains in addition to contributions, distributions of those gains before the five-year waiting period AND before the account holder turns 59.5 years of age will be taxable and potentially subject to additional penalties.
+Similarly, funds converted from a “pre-tax” retirement plan to a Roth IRA must wait five years to be distributed tax free.
+The five-year period begins when an IRA holder opens a Roth IRA and makes a contribution OR when a new Roth conversion is performed.
 In either event, the actual effective date of the five-year Roth rule is always backdated to January 1 of the tax year the event takes place.
-This can be important because if you time things right, your wait time can actually be reduced by more than 20%.
-Let’s take a look at some math below to get a clearer understanding.
+This can be important because if you time things right, your wait time can actually be reduced by a fair degree.
+Let’s take a look at some math to get a clearer understanding.

-New Roth IRA Example: If I start a Roth IRA in April 2012 (remember to backdate) and begin making annual contributions beginning in the tax year of 2011, my five-year time clock will have ended on January 1, 2016.
+New Roth IRA Example: If I start a Roth IRA in April 2012 (remember to backdate) and begin making annual contributions beginning in the 2011 tax year, my five-year time clock will have ended on January 1, 2016.
 Notice that my effective wait time was less than four years, not five.
 My wait period begins January 1, 2011, not April 2012.

 Traditional to Roth Conversion Example: If I have an existing Traditional IRA, it’s possible for me to perform a Roth conversion.
-To perform this process, I pay tax on the amount being converted in order to change my retirement funds from “pre-tax” to “post-tax”.
-I claim the converted amount on my tax return for the tax year in which I perform the conversion.
+To perform this process, I pay income taxes on the amount being converted to change my retirement funds from “pre-tax” to “post-tax”.
+I claim the converted amount on my tax return for the year in which I perform the conversion.
 Once I start this process, the five-year rule begins.
 Just like before, the later in the year I perform my conversion, the more my five-year rule becomes a four-year wait.

-It’s important to note that I must perform my conversion before December 31st or the tax year will effective change.
-For example, if I’d like my conversion to represent the tax year of 2012, I must complete my 2012 conversion before December 31st, 2012.
-Conversions made between January 1 – April 15th cannot be backdated to represent conversions in the prior year, even though filing deadlines take place in April.
+It’s important to note that I must perform my conversion before December 31 or the effective tax year will change.
+For example, if I’d like my conversion to represent the 2012 tax year, I must complete my 2012 conversion before December 31, 2012.
+Conversions made between January 1 and April 15 cannot be backdated to the prior year, even though filing deadlines take place in April.

-As I mentioned above, the five-year rule dictates that distributions, over and above the amount contributed and/or the amount converted, that are taken prior to the five year wait period after the establishment/conversion of the account are not tax-free.
+As mentioned above, the five-year rule dictates that distributions over and above the amount contributed and/or the amount converted that are taken prior to the five-year wait period are not tax free.
 See the examples below for a comparison of scenarios.